WELCOME TO SCOTLAND.

 REGISTRATION STEPS

-1) Adventure Pack - You will receive your adventure pack through the post 1-2 weeks before the event.
-International participants will need to collect their race packs in person on 19th April from the information/help desk at Registration.
+1) Bib Number - You will receive your bib number through the post 1-2 weeks before the event.
+International participants will need to collect their bib number in person on 17th April from the information/help desk at Tracker Collection.
+You MUST bring your bib number to tracker collection.

-2) Disclaimer - Show your online disclaimer confirmation email at the entrance of Registration and receive your UTA Rat Rag.
-You can complete the online disclaimer now HERE, it takes 2 mins and we encourage you to do this now and certainly well in advance of the event to avoid any delays for you on the day.
+2) Disclaimer - Your bib number will be scanned to show disclaimer completion and you will then receive your UTA Rat Rag.
+You can complete the online disclaimer now HERE, it takes 2 mins and we encourage you to do this now and certainly well in advance of Tracker Collection.

 TRACKER